ItsFranklinMyDudes/Franky-Manager-Bot/README.md

 # Franky-Manager-Bot

-dont for got the change the config.json and the reaction role file
+Don't forget to change the config.json file and reaction-role.js file.